jordynMcginnis/crypto-chart/README.md

- HTML

-The `public` folder contains the HTML file so you can tweak it, for example, to [set the page title](#changing-the-page-title).
-The `<script>` tag with the compiled code will be added to it automatically during the build process.

-### Adding Assets Outside of the Module System
+ Adding Assets Outside of the Module System

 You can also add other assets to the `public` folder.